Step 16: Let’s get to know HEAT better

 Conclusion

-We’ve now added a variable parameter to our template!
-In the next step, we will add the network.
+You have now added a variable parameter to your template.
+In the next step, you will add the network.